PaulKinlan/paul.kinlan.me/source/_posts/2014-02-21-Using-the-Github-API-to-optimise-your-workflow.markdown

 categories: github,api,html5rocks
 ---

 It is no secret that Github is amazing.
-I don't think it is widely known that they also have a **very** comprehnsive [Developer Platform](http://developer.github.com/).
+I don't think it is widely known that they also have a **very** comprehensive [Developer Platform](http://developer.github.com/).

 ![Developer Landing Page](/images/developers-github.png)